-Jill Biden sent to hospital after getting object lodged in her foot.
+Jill Biden is sent to hospital after getting object lodged in her foot.
 The president was by her side.

 “The first lady tolerated the procedure well,” communications director Elizabeth Alexander said at the time.

 The president had just been elected to the Senate in December 1972 when he lost his first wife, Neilia Biden, and his 1-year-old daughter, Naomi, in a car crash.
 He refused to leave the hospital where his badly injured toddler sons Beau and Hunter Biden were being treated, and was sworn into office from their hospital room.
-He was also at Beau’s hospital bedside when he passed away from brain cancer in 2015 at age 46.
+He was also at Beau’s hospital bedside when he died of brain cancer in 2015 at age 46.